 Blind people who were not born blind see images in their dreams but people who were born blind don’t see anything at all.
 They still dream, and their dreams are just as intense and interesting, but they involve the other senses beside sight.

-Fact #16: In our dreams we only see faces that we already know
+Fact #16: In your dreams, you only see faces that you already know

 Fact #17: Dreams tend to be negative